 Our Pooh Bear is a robust butterball.
 He came to us at nearly 26 pounds.
 That was 9 years ago – and we’ve been learning a lot on his weight-loss journey ever since.

 While this endeavor can be more difficult in a multi-cat household (like ours – with 6 cats), we know it is a necessary one.
 Obesity in cats (just as with humans) contributes to serious and life-threatening diseases.
 Diabetes, heart disease, kidney disease, many cancers, and chronic inflammatory issues are all high-risk medical conditions for fat cats.

-Two simple steps can help save our chonky kitties from experiencing these life-shortening issues.
+Three simple steps can help save our chonky kitties from experiencing these life-shortening issues.

 - Kill the Kibble.
 Dry food contains 30+% of carbohydrates and starches.
 As obligate carnivores, cats are designed to eat meat – and these dry foods are not biologically appropriate diets.
 We know it can be hard to transition a kibble addict to a species appropriate diet, but it’s worth it.
 We transitioned our Pooh Bear (and all our cats) from kibble to wet food, and then from wet food to a balanced raw diet.
 This one step helped Pooh Bear lose 7 pounds of fat.
 It also had an obvious and healthful impact on all our cats.

 - Exercise.
 Not only will this help your kitty shed those extra pounds, engaged playtime is so enriching for all cats.
 We know some cats (like Pooh Bear) can act like they don’t want to play.
 We’ve found using a wand toy (like Da Bird), and bringing your cat through the prey sequence is a great way to encourage activity and exercise their feline instincts.